FCP-INDI/cpac/README.rst

                             by pulling from Docker Hub or other repository.
-                            Use with "--image" and/or "--tag" to specify an image other than the default "fcpindi/c-pac:latest" to pull. enter               Enter a new C-PAC container via BASH. parse-resources     When provided with a `callback.log` file, this utility can sort through the memory `runtime` usage, `estimate`, and associated `efficiency`, to identify the `n` tasks with the `highest` or `lowest` of each of these categories.
+                            Use with "--image" and/or "--tag" to specify an image other than the default "fcpindi/c-pac:latest" to pull. enter (bash, shell)
+                            Enter a new C-PAC container via BASH. parse-resources (parse_resources)
+                            When provided with a `callback.log` file, this utility can sort through the memory `runtime` usage, `estimate`, and associated `efficiency`, to identify the `n` tasks with the `highest` or `lowest` of each of these categories.